LeonidasEng/Braccio-Arnold/README.md

 - [x] Pick up Object from (x,y,z) location and deliver to (x, y, z)
 - [x] Pick up Object and drop from height.
 - [x] Pick up different objects.
-- [x] Build GUI to quickly implement theta values based on x,y,z inputs
+- [x] Build GUI to quickly implement theta values based on x and y inputs
 - [x] Control with camera inteface on GUI

 ### Further developments - if I had more time